 - the employer normally requires a degree or its equivalent for the position; and/or

-While certain occupations have been long recognized by the US CIS as members of the “professions“, for many positions, it is not sufficient for the employer to simply state that the employer is SEEKING a candidate with a bachelor’s degree or equivalent.
-Actual evidence attesting to the complexity level of the position—through industry surveys, employer hiring history, case law, etc., must be submitted.
+While certain occupations have been long recognized by CIS as members of the “professions“, for many positions, it is not sufficient for the employer to simply state that the employer is SEEKING a candidate with a bachelor’s degree or equivalent.
+Actual evidence attesting to the complexity level of the position—through industry surveys, employer hiring history, case law must be submitted.

-- The H1B is not a visa available through NAFTA and is therefore available to qualified applicants who are citizens of countries other than Canada and Mexico.
+- 1. The H1B1 is not available through NAFTA but is available to applicants who are citizens of all countries.

-- The H1B is available to Canadians who do not qualify under one of the occupational categories as set out by NAFTA for the TN visa.
-In particular, the H1B visa is popular for Computer Programmers (TN visas are available to Systems Analysts but not Programmers) and Elementary and Secondary teachers (TN visas are available only for teachers in post-secondary institutions, vocational schools and seminaries.)
+2. The H1B1 is available to Canadians and Mexicans who do not qualify under 1 of the TN occupational categories.
+In particular, the H1B visa is popular for computer programmers and elementary and secondary teachers (TN is available only for teachers in post-secondary institutions, vocational schools and seminaries.)

-- The H1B is valid for 3 years and renewable for an additional 3 years.
-The renewal application is submitted to the applicable Service Center in a similar fashion as the original application.
+3. The H1B1 is valid for 3 years and renewable for an additional 3 years.
+The renewal application is submitted to the applicable Service Center.

-- The H1B allows for “dual intent“, and allows the employee to apply for permanent residency / immigrant status while continuing to work under his/her H1B status.
+4. The H1B1 allows for “dual intent“, and allows the employee to apply for permanent residency (immigrant status) while continuing to work under his/her H1B1.

-Dependants of the H1-B are entitled to H4 status.
-This includes spouse-by-marriage (common-law partners are not recognized as dependants for visa purposes) and children of the H1-B holder.
+Dependants of the H1B1 are entitled to H4 status.
+This includes spouse-by-marriage (common-law partners are not recognized as dependents) and children of the H1B1 holder.